cdk_swindow 3

 moveCDKSwindow

-xpos and ypos are the new position of the widget.
-The parameter
+o The parameters xpos and ypos are the new position of the

-xpos may be an integer or one of the pre-defined values TOP,
+The parameter xpos may be an integer or one of the pre-de-

-BOTTOM, and CENTER.
-The parameter ypos may be an integer or one
+The parameter ypos may be an integer or one of the pre-de-

-ter relative states whether the xpos/ypos pair is a relative
+o The parameter relative states whether the xpos/ypos pair is

-two columns right.
-If the value of relative was FALSE then the
+right.
+If the value of relative was FALSE, then the widget

-things may happen).
-The final parameter refresh is a boolean
+o The final parameter refresh is a boolean value which states

-value which states whether the widget will get refreshed after
+whether the widget will get refreshed after the move.

 newCDKSwindow